-- A. Represent the Department on the Medical Staff Quality Assessment Committee; - B. In the absence of the Department Chief, act on all matters with the same authority as the Chief; and - C. In the absence of the Department Chief, attend any MEC meeting with vote.
+- A. In the absence of the Department Chief, act on all matters with the same authority as the Chief; - B. In the absence of the Department Chief, attend any MEC meeting with vote; and - C. Review cases involving the applicable department referred for Peer Review.